MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

    > We support only Azure Data Lake Gen2 storage accounts from the same Azure region you selected when creating the environment.
    > We support only Azure Data Lake Gen2 Hierarchical Name Space (HNS) enabled storage accounts.

    - For the Azure Data Lake Storage Gen2 option, you can choose between a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
-The **Container** name can't be changed and will be "customerinsights".
+The **Container** name can't be changed and will be `customerinsights`.

    - If you want to use [predictions](predictions.md), configure data sharing with Microsoft Dataverse, or enable data ingestion from on-premises data sources, provide the Microsoft Dataverse environment URL under **Configure data sharing with Microsoft Dataverse and enable additional capabilities**.
 Select **Enable data sharing** to share Customer Insights output data with a Microsoft Dataverse Managed Data Lake.